 Private funds, like venture capital funds, are investing in earlier stages of a company's life.
 If the fund is able to identify a promising company early, the returns could be massive.
 Investing in public equity is at a much later stage, even though many publicly-traded companies continue to grow.

-Here’s a slide from Fundrise that highlights investing in private non-traded real estate and tech stocks.
+Here's a slide from Fundrise that highlights investing in private non-traded real estate and tech stocks.
 Fundrise offers private real estate funds that invest mostly in new developments, multifamily housing, and single-family housing projects.
-The platform charges a 1% total fee.
+The platform charges a 1% total fee, which is low compared the vast majority of other private real estate funds.

 Ideally, you want to invest in a successful company in the early stage that becomes a multi-bagger.
 Many private companies are staying private for much longer and going public at much larger market capitalizations.
 Private company management doesn't particularly enjoy public scrutiny and volatility either.